joshuageronimo/ImageSearch/README.md

 An image search app demo using the NASA Image Search API. https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf

+## Features
+- user can search any photo using the UISearchBar
+- user can see a detailview of the photo containing information about the image

 ## Under the hood
 - Swift 5
 - The app has an MVC architecture
 - UI is done mostly programmatically
 - URLSession for networking
 - Utilizing Decodable protocol to parse data easily
+- image caching

 ## ScreenShots